ssokolen/metcourse/README.md

 # Original code

-Following submission of the manuscript, the original scripts were refactored into this package with some changes to enhance usability.
+Following submission of the manuscript, "A correction method for systematic error in 1H-NMR time-course data validated through stochastic cell culture simulation" ([open access link](http://www.biomedcentral.com/1752-0509/9/51) - doi:10.1186/s12918-015-0197-4), the original scripts were refactored into this package with some changes to enhance usability.
 The original code is still available under "R/original" in the form of "Additional files" mentioned throughout the manuscript.

 # Installation